GoncaloGil0/GoncaloGil0/README.md

 <h2 align="center">
-I'm a Pentester/RedTeam and Blockchain researcher
+I'm a Pentester, Red Teamer and Blockchain researcher
 </h2>

 I am currently studying cybersecurity in university and working on research into new and innovative technologies with the aim of creating safer systems and infrastructure.